 Vapers Do Not Fear Flavour Ghosting: Flavour ghosting occurs when you use a different e-liquid than the one you have been using without changing the coil and cleaning the tank between flavour changes.
-When you fill your tank with fresh flavour, even a trace of the previous e-liquid remains, so you may taste a bit of the old flavour until you've filled it several times with the original flavour.
-Flavour ghosting is the phenomenon at play here.
+When you fill your tank with fresh flavour, even a trace of the previous e-liquid remains, so you may taste a bit of the old flavour until you've filled it several times with the original flavour. play here.

 You’ll have trouble tasting the nuances of the new e-liquid flavour until you’ve removed all traces of the old flavour.
 When you vape, you might not be able to taste much of anything if you use different e-liquid flavours every time you refill your tank, since the remnants of several different flavours are intermingling.
 Clean your tank when you change e-liquid flavors to prevent flavour ghosting.

 Vaper's Tongue Isn't Coil Gunk: Coil gunk is the black or brown residue you see on your vape coil when you use e-liquids that have been heavily sweetened with sucralose.
 Coil gunk tastes like burnt sugar, and it becomes so overwhelming that it becomes hard to taste anything else once it has built up to the point where it actually burns when you vape.
 To prevent the burnt flavour from overwhelming the flavour of your e-liquid, you should replace your coils frequently if you like sweet e-liquids.